andrewdwallo/filament-companies/README.md

 ```
 - In this example only the current_company_id value of 3 will be able to see this page (as well as only if the user has Company Features).

-### Example #2: Having to know the current_company_id of every Company can be a hastle so instead you can use the Current Company Name
+### Example #2: Having to know the ID of every Company can be a hastle so instead you can use the Current Company Name

 ```
 protected static function shouldRegisterNavigation(): bool